 Ah, the dreaded “potty training days.”
 Where your patience is running low, and your laundry is piled high.
 I feared these days when my daughter came of age because I was unaware of how to potty train, let alone potty training a girl.

 So, I did plenty of research.
 I learned tips and tricks from other moms with girls to make this experience as effective, fun, and educational as possible.
 And since potty training a girl can be tricky, I thought I’d show you some of the tricks I learned through the process!

 1. Go Shopping Together for “Big Girl Panties.”

 Before the training even begins, get some potty training must-haves.
 Even better, get your little girl excited about this change with a shopping trip.
 My daughter and I made a big deal about our “big girl panties shopping day.”
 I hyped it up for a couple of days, letting her know that she will have a special mommy-daughter bonding time to buy something just for her.
 While she didn’t fully understand the meaning or functionality behind the panties, the fact that she got to choose her favorite designs made it something she was excited to start wearing.
 This also created a sense of desire for her to select Pig Peppa over Pampers.

 2. Go Diaper-less for a Few Days

-Once it came time for the training to start, I blocked off a full weekend where we had no plans.
+Once it came time for the training to start, I blocked off a full weekend with no plans.
 No leaving the house, going to the zoo, running errands.
 And for a full three days, I let Lace run around diaper-less.
 I also purchased three cheap “potties” and placed them around the house – one in the bathroom, one in the living room, and one in the kitchen.

 3. Give Her a Treat Every Time She Goes